openedx/edx-documentation/en_us/video/source/video_uploads.rst

   can play your original .mp4 or .mov file and that it meets the other specifications for successful video processing.
 See :ref:`Specifications for Successful Video Files`.
 Upload the file, or a replacement file, again.
-If processing fails again, contact the edX media team.
+If processing fails repeatedly for a file, contact the edX media team at ``media@edx.org``.

 .. xref to the "FYI" section on Process by edX to transcode